 4. What are the room’s primary functions?
 Try to come up with at least three functions.

-The Laguna model at Reserve at Spring Lakes in Tomball, Texas.
+The Edgewater model at Empire at Rowe in Pflugerville, Texas.

 5. What’s your budget?
 This will vary depending on scope of the project.
 Whether you’re giving your space a cosmetic upgrade or making more significant structural changes, you’ll need to consider all of the financial costs at play.
 Pro tip: include a 10% contingency reserve to your budget to cover unexpected expenses that may arise.